Robust control and optimal Rydberg states for neutral atom two-qubit gates

 for a constant $k$, increases with $n$.
 This ratio captures the two competing time scales of our system -- its increase should thus correspond to an increase in $F$.
 Figure~\ref{fieldsimple} reports fidelities of protocol A for the range $n \in \{40,\,\dots,\,120\}$ and this increase is indeed observed.
+For this study, lower bounds on lifetimes of the $\ket{r}$ states were calculated and used -- as detailed in Appendix \ref{section:appendixB}.
 For $n>120$, the fidelity increases slowly.
 At $n = 200$, we obtain $F = 0.9997$, compared to $F = 0.9995$ at $n = 100$.
 Stray electric fields in the experiment have been identified as a potential source of infidelity \cite{PhysRevA.97.053803, PhysRevA.87.023423, PhysRevLett.121.123603, saffman_quantum_2016}.
-As the polarisability of $\ket{r}, \alpha_s \propto (n^*)^7$ \cite{ediss18152}, the associated DC Stark shifts scale in a dramatic manner with $n$ -- this is further described in Appendix \ref{section:appendixB}.
+As the polarizability of $\ket{r}, \alpha_S \propto (n^*)^7$ \cite{ediss18152}, the associated DC Stark shifts scale in a dramatic manner with $n$, leading to an undesired shift in $\Delta$ -- this is further described in Appendix \ref{section:appendixB}. \\We note that while the shifts due to constant stray fields can be compensated, the drifts in this field result in a shot-to-shot deviation $\delta\Delta$ and pose a significant challenge to the operation of the gate.
 Thus, there are two competing effects that scale with $n$ -- while the lifetime of $\ket{r}$ increases, reducing the infidelity due to decay, the infidelity due to stray fields increases.
 This competition is illustrated in Fig.~\ref{fieldsimple}.